Death of Ellen Greenberg: Further investigation

-Legal action
+Legal actions

-In October 2019, Greenberg's parents filed a civil suit against the Philadelphia Medical Examiner's Office and Marlon Osbourne, the pathologist who conducted the autopsy, in the Philadelphia Court of Common Pleas.
-The suit seeks to change the manner of death to "homicide" or "undetermined", citing new information and the fact that Osbourne admitted to changing the manner of death at the insistence of the police.
-Photogrammetry, which was unavailable at the time of Greenberg's death, created a 3D anatomical recreation of her wounds and demonstrated that not all her stab wounds could have been self-inflicted.
+In October 2019, Greenberg's parents filed a civil lawsuit against the Philadelphia Medical Examiner's Office and Dr. Marlon Osbourne, the pathologist who conducted the initial autopsy, in the Philadelphia Court of Common Pleas.
+The lawsuit, a mandamus and declaratory judgment action, sought to compel the city to amend the official manner of death on their daughter's death certificate from "suicide" to either "homicide" or "undetermined."